Securing a position in Nursing requires more than just qualifications and experience; you’ll need a resume that clearly showcases both.

 Sections of a Nursing Resume

-A Nursing resume should display various parts of your professional profile by separating into sections their training and knowledge, work experience and skills, as well as any other relevant information to the vacancy.
+A Nursing resume should display various parts of your professional profile by separating your training and knowledge, work experience and skills and any other information relevant to the vacancy into sections.

 However, apart from the principal sections such as experience and skills, you should also focus on some extra sections.
 This is especially true if you are applying for your first full-time Nursing position.